-3.1 Practising Lawyers and Accountants
+3.1.
+Practising Lawyers and Accountants

-- 3.1.1 Practising lawyers may be appointed as Directors provided that they are not employed by or are not partners in a legal firm, which is on the panel of lawyers of the Company. - 3.1.2 Practising accountants may be Directors provided they are not employed by or are not partners in an accounting firm which is engaged to conduct audit of or consultancy work for the Company.
+- 3.1.1.
+Practising lawyers may be appointed as Directors provided that they are not employed by or are not partners in a legal firm, which is on the panel of lawyers of the Company. - 3.1.2.
+Practising accountants may be Directors provided they are not employed by or are not partners in an accounting firm which is engaged to conduct audit of or consultancy work for the Company.

-3.2 Directorship in More Than One Licensee
+3.2.
+Directorship in More Than One Licensee

-- 3.2.1 A Director holding directorships in more than one (1) licensee of the Bank is subject to the following requirements:- - a Director shall not also serve as a Director in another company that is carrying on the same class of business, or in a Takaful/insurance broker; and - (b) a Director of a company that is carrying on general takaful/insurance business shall not also serve as a Director in an adjuster. - 3.2.2 The restrictions on interlocking directorships also apply to appointment as Director in a parent or related company of a takaful operator/an insurer, takaful/insurance broker or adjuster as the case may be.
+- 3.2.1.
+A Director holding directorships in more than one (1) licensee of the Bank is subject to the following requirements:- - (a) a Director shall not also serve as a Director in another company that is carrying on the same class of business, or in a Takaful/insurance broker; and - (b) a Director of a company that is carrying on general takaful/insurance business shall not also serve as a Director in an adjuster. - 3.2.2.
+The restrictions on interlocking directorships also apply to appointment as Director in a parent or related company of a takaful operator/an insurer, takaful/insurance broker or adjuster as the case may be.

-3.3 Executive Director
+3.3.
+Executive Director

-- 3.3.1 An Executive Director may only hold a position as Non-Executive Director in other companies and may only hold a maximum of five (5) directorships at one time (including the directorship in the Company). - 3.3.2 Directorships in other companies within the same group and directorships in companies to represent the equity interest of the Company should be aggregated and counted as one directorship. - 3.3.3 Directorships in family-owned companies should also be aggregated and counted as one directorship. - 3.3.4 Directorships or council positions in organisations that exist for the development of the takaful/insurance industry, professional bodies, non-profit social organisations, government-controlled companies are excluded from the computation of the limit.
+- 3.3.1.
+An Executive Director may only hold a position as Non-Executive Director in other companies and may only hold a maximum of five (5) directorships at one time (including the directorship in the Company). - 3.3.2.
+Directorships in other companies within the same group and directorships in companies to represent the equity interest of the Company should be aggregated and counted as one (1) directorship.